csparkresearch/csparkresearch.github.io/interactive_schematics.md

 Click on the Card to download and launch the schematic with the SEELab3 app.

-{% include imggridauto.html dir="images/seelab3/int"  %}
+{% include imggridauto.html dir="images/seelab3/int" type="launchsvg" %}